ljw2358/PHK-Fusion-Energy/README.md

-# PHK Fusion Energy
+# HK Fusion Energy

-PHK Fusion Energy is a fusion-energy focused organization dedicated to accelerating fusion commercialization and building an industrial-scale fusion ecosystem with robotics, AI, and long-term infrastructure.
+HK Fusion Energy is a fusion-energy focused organization dedicated to accelerating fusion commercialization and building an industrial-scale fusion ecosystem with robotics, AI, and long-term infrastructure.

 ## Scope